Piper Alpha: Occidental “never ever apologised.”

 Occidental also recognised the fact that there were many contraventions of the various statutory obligations which laid them open to “significant exposure here and that prosecution is possible”.

-This warning came in a Memo from Brian L. Smith to Gene Grogan, Occidental’s Vice President of Engineering, North Sea, dated 29 March 1984 copied to all senior Occidental staff declaring omerta on their report, an edict which was particularly applicable “to the Department of Energy“, the regulating body that had such a cosy relationship with the oil company that they trusted them to police themselves.
+This warning came in a Memo from Brian L. Smith to Gene Grogan, Occidental’s Vice President of Engineering, North Sea, dated 29 March 1984 copied to all senior Occidental staff declaring omerta on their report, an edict which was particularly applicable “to the Department of Energy“, the regulating body that had such a cosy and trusting relationship with the oil company that they allowed them to police themselves.
 LINK

-The Department of Energy may have flown out inspectors, but the investigation was left to Occidental, who promptly hid their findings away from the prying eyes of all concerned, particularly the Department of Energy.
+In 1984 The Department of Energy may have flown out inspectors, but the investigation was left to Occidental, who promptly hid their findings away from the prying eyes of all concerned, particularly the Department of Energy.

 By the autumn of 1988 Occidental had reached agreement and paid compensation by a “mid-Atlantic formula” to the dependants of the 167 dead men.